-I think it’s worth to think about a minute why this mathematical imagery is here in the first place.
+I think it’s worth to think about a minute why the mathematical imagery is here in the first place.
 Even if you tend to think a lot about math: Are power series really the first thing coming to mind in such a situation?
 So maybe this tells us more about the narrator of the scene than the personality of Katje.
-It’s a very paranoid theory, but I like to imagine the scene being narrated by Franz Pökler, a character working as an engineer for the V2 Rocket.
+It’s a very paranoid theory, but I like to imagine the scene is being narrated by Franz Pökler, a character working as an engineer for the V2 Rocket.
 “Captain Blicero” (aka Weissmann) is his boss, who Pökler hates for various reasons, so he may imagine him being this outlandish evil person torturing people, which are (naturally) using math as a coping mechanism.

 But anyway: A power series is an infinite series of the form:

 A simple example of this is the geometric series:

 Setting x=2 this could be used to model the exponential growth of bacteria, doubling every n-th time-step:

 2^n is the general term.
 If you have this formula, you can calculate every element of the series.